 The most common legal actions resulting from a pool injury are homeowner liability suits.
 These cases deal with circumstances where the homeowner’s negligence caused the injury to someone using their pool.
 Homeowner liability lawsuits commonly involve a lack of security around the pool, such as a fence or a gate used to prevent unwanted visitors from using the pool without the owner’s knowledge.
 Some of these cases may also involve improperly constructed pools that may have resulted in the dangerous conditions that caused the injury.

-While your pool is under construction, it is important that you consult your pool builder, as well as a liability attorney, about how to best accident-proof your pool and lessen your likelihood of a homeowner liability lawsuit.
+While your pool is under construction, it is important that you consult your pool builder, as well as a premises liability attorney, about how to best accident-proof your pool and lessen your likelihood of a homeowner liability lawsuit.

-Make Sure the Area Around Your Pool is Safe
+Make Sure The Area Around Your Pool Is Safe

 Slip and fall accidents are some of the most frequent types of accidents related to pools.
 Making sure that the area directly surrounding your pool is free of standing water, and equipped with non-slip surfacing, is imperative in keeping yourself and any guest to your pool safe throughout the summer.
 If someone does suffer from a slip and fall accident at your pool, and it is deemed to have resulted from your negligence as a pool owner, it is possible that you will face a very costly liability lawsuit.
 Taking the proper safety measure before such an incident occurs is the smart choice for cautious homeowners.